maainul/python3_object_oriented_programming/README.md

 ## what does it mean to be object-oriented?

 ```
 Oriented simply means directed toward.
-So object-oriented simply means, "functionally
+So object-oriented simply means,
-directed toward modeling objects".
+"functionally directed toward modeling objects".
 ```
 ## Object-oriented Analysis (OOA)

 ```
-It is the process of looking at a problem, system, or task that somebody wants to turn into an application and identifying the objects and interactions between those objects.
+It is the process of looking at a problem, system, or
+task that somebody wants to turn into an application
+and identifying the objects and interactions between those objects.

-Visitors to the website need to be able to (italic represents actions, bold
+Visitors to the website need to be able to (italic represents actions,
-represents objects):
+boldrepresents objects):
     • review our history
     • apply for jobs
     • browse, compare, and order our products